 - Genetic disorders

-Although there is no specific point in a clients diagnosis that would dictate whether or not a person would be able to participate in Hippotherapy, children as young as 2 years old have been known to benefit from Hippotherapeutic treatments.
-However it is advised to ask your doctor and get approval first before attempting Hippotherapy with any type of disability, especially for those with Down syndrome and spine abnormalities.
+Children as young as two years old have been known to benefit from Hippotherapeutic treatments.
+But it’s advised to ask your doctor and get approval first before attempting Hippotherapy with any type of disability, especially for those with Down syndrome and spine abnormalities.

-I’m sure you’re asking yourself, but is it safe?
-Of course there are always a few risks but therapists are HPCS-certified and children would be wearing appropriate safety equipment at all times.
-Throughout a Hippotherapy session a Hippotherapist expert is right next to the client and the horse monitoring and controlling the horses and the clients every move.
-Although the horse itself influences the rider’s reactions, some of those with disabilities may have outburst or mood swings that would normally startle the animal; however these specific horses are trained to handle those types of situations and are assured to be tamed and gentle.
-In addition to safety precautions and proper training, the therapist will also be able to read their clients responses to the treatment and adjust the difficulty level accordingly to keep the horse and the client in a positive but influential safe zone.
+There are always a few risks, but hippotherapy therapists are HPCS-certified, and riders must wear appropriate safety equipment at all times.
+Throughout a Hippotherapy session, a Hippotherapist expert monitors and controls the horse’s and rider’s every move.
+Horses used for hippotherapy are trained to handle any type of outburst from the rider and are assured to be tamed and gentle.
+In addition to safety precautions and proper training, the therapist will also be able to read the rider’s responses to the treatment.
+They then adjust the difficulty level accordingly, keeping the horse and the rider in a positive but influential safe zone.